 The last commands are used to debug the sender board hardware and are not generally used:

-- 485 t Begin running self-tests continuously.
-Typing the 'q' key will interrupt the tests. - c Send a single clock phase.
+- t Begin running self tests continuously.
+Typing the 'q' key will interrupt the tests.

+- c Send a single clock phase.

+- C Use the series of software clocks.

+- u Clear the underflow flag.